Career Profile: Audiologist

 Why is Audiology a Job of Tomorrow?

 As a specialty field, audiology is an often overlooked part of the health care sector, but it plays an important role in the overall health of the young and older populations.
 As people age, they inevitably begin experiencing hearing loss, which is something audiologists are trained to handle.
 With the size of the elderly population growing, audiologists will stay busy well into the next decade.
-Employment opportunities for audiologists are expected to rise 10 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for audiologists are expected to rise 10 percent, according to the Bureau of Labor Statistics.
 The average annual salary for audiologists is $57,120.

 What Does an Audiologist Do?